Photo: Daniel Milchev/Vail Resorts

 Offering five hike-to and snowcat-accessed bowls, Keystone is the perfect place for advanced intermediates to test their bowl-skiing or -riding mettle.

-With the addition of Canyons to its ski boundary, Park City Mountain Resort now boasts 10 bowls, which offer an array of double-black steeps and powder fields along the upper reaches of this massive resort.
+With the addition of Canyons, Park City Mountain Resort now boasts 10 bowls, which offer an array of double-black steeps and powder fields along the upper reaches of this massive resort.

 Famed in hardcore skiing and snowboarding circles, the hike-to North Bowl rewards with often untracked, plentiful powder and double-black terrain.
 Technical entrances into the bowl, long vertical descent and plenty of steeps and options to drop cliffs make the North Bowl a true challenge.